 Related article: HVAC Troubleshooting: Surprising Symptoms of HVAC Problems

 4 duct problems that reduce air flow and your comfort

-This is a very common situation in an office setting, and one problem you can fix yourself.
+This is a very common situation in a commercial setting, and one problem you can fix yourself.

 Related article: Office Air Conditioning Battles: Take Control Before Workers Do

 Especially when HVAC maintenance has been neglected, dust and debris can accumulate in the ductwork.
 Over time, air flow is reduced and can eventually become completely blocked.
 When one duct run is blocked, you may experience those temperature variance symptoms in different parts of your space.